 IS YOUR BUSINESS READY TO GROW?

 The Keiretsu Forum Mid-Atlantic & South-East Regions are unique in the K4 chapter family.
 Just like the rest of the K4 chapters, they offer robust angel funding, private equity investors and business acceleration guidance to A & B round companies.
-But the Philadelphia, New York, Metro Washington, D.C., Pittsburgh, South Florida (Palm Beach), North Florida, Atlanta, New Orleans, and North Texas chapters go a step further, offering their services to startup entities that are ready to engage outside mentors, supporters, and angel investors.
+But the Philadelphia, New York, North Jersey, Metro Washington, D.C., Pittsburgh, South Florida (Palm Beach), North Florida, Atlanta, New Orleans, and North Texas chapters go a step further, offering their services to startup entities that are ready to engage outside mentors, supporters, and angel investors.

 The private equity landscape of the Keiretsu Forum East-Coast Regions are heavily populated with early stage and startup companies.
 The K4-MA & K4-SE chapters make it a point to seek out partners who specialize in early stage deals - ensuring that our members have access to an exceptional mix of early stage investment opportunities from presenting companies.

 “The Angel Capital Expo provided INDIGO with a national forum to present the value of the Company.
 As the 2017 Stephen M. Goodman Most Valued Company Award recipient, INDIGO secured over $600,000 in investments from Keiretsu Mid-Atlantic and other angels which attended the event.
 The Company surpassed its capital fundraise target because of the Angel Capital Expo!”
 Fred Marroni, CEO INDIGO Biosciences

 Who are we looking for to join our impressive and innovative team of entrepreneurs?

 SERIOUS, COACHABLE ENTREPRENEURS WITH SERIOUS PLANS